-Women who received transvaginal mesh implants thought they were receiving devices that would provide relief from pelvic organ prolapse or stress urinary incontinence.
-Hundreds of thousands of women claim they weren’t warned that the devices could cause severe pain, organ damage and other complications.
+Women who received transvaginal mesh implants thought they were receiving devices that would provide relief from these conditions.
+But thousands of women claim they weren’t warned that the devices could cause severe pain, organ damage and other complications.

-Women who filed transvaginal mesh lawsuits allege that mesh manufacturers “had a legal duty to ensure the safety and effectiveness of their pelvic mesh products” but instead provided patients with “false and misleading information” about the products’ effectiveness and safety.
+Women who filed transvaginal mesh lawsuits claim that mesh manufacturers “had a legal duty to ensure the safety and effectiveness of their pelvic mesh products” but instead provided patients with “false and misleading information” about how safe and effective the products supposedly were.

 Lawsuits accuse mesh manufacturers of:

-- Actively and intentionally misrepresenting the safety and effectiveness of transvaginal mesh products
+- Intentionally misleading the FDA, the medical community, patients and the public about the true safety and effectiveness of transvaginal mesh products

-- Failing to conduct proper testing and research to determine the risks of surgical mesh to treat female pelvic floor disorders
+- Failure to research the risks of surgical mesh

-- Failing to establish safe and effective methods for removal of transvaginal mesh
+- Failing to create safe and effective methods to remove transvaginal mesh

-- Failing to adequately warn of potential complications and injury
+- Failing to adequately warn people of potential complications and injuries

 - Recurrence of urinary incontinence